adaltas/node-nikita/packages/engine/src/actions/execute/index.coffee.md

           `arch_chroot` properties, always disposed once executed.
 Unless provided, the default location is `{metadata.tmpdir}/{string.hash
           config.cmd}`.
 See the `tmpdir` plugin for additionnal information.
           """
+        'trap':
+          type: 'boolean'
+          default: false
+          description: """
+          Exit immediately if a commands exits with a non-zero status.
+          """
         'uid':
           type: 'integer'